Ambress92/MaxMinFairForwardPaths/README.md

 This repository contains the code to extracts the DAG of forward paths from a source to a target node of a graph, to obtain the Maxmin-fair distribution over the forward paths and to sample paths from it.

-## Main content
+## Content

-* ***MMFP.py***: main end to end script to run our method.
+* *MMFP.py*: main end to end script to run our method.
 It creates the DAG of forward paths, the Maxmin-fair distribution and to sample paths from it.

 * **src**: folder containg the main functions in *utils.py*